Amazon Cuts Prices on Echo, Dot, and Show Smart Home Devices | Digital Trends

-Amazon began a new site-wide promotion today with the announcement, “Happy HoliDeals!”
-We were particularly pleased to see healthy discounts on several of the best-selling Echo smart home devices, including smart speakers and smart displays.
+Amazon began a new site-wide promotion today with the announcement, “Happy HoliDeals!” and we saw healthy discounts on several of the best-selling Echo smart home devices, including smart speakers and smart displays.
 Now that we’re in November and officially on the countdown to Black Friday and Cyber Monday, Amazon’s strategy will likely be to continue to add enticing deals each day all month.

 We’ve found the best discounts on smart home devices from Amazon and put them all in one place.
 Whether you’re buying Christmas gifts, adding to your smart home, or need a little extra help around the house, these five deals can help you save up to $80.